hindman/optopus/README.md

 #### Handy utilities for exiting and error messages

-Argument parsers are all used in the same general context (command-line programs) and such programs have many common needs during the early phase of execution when arguments are parsed and validated -- namely, printing different types of help or error text and sometimes exiting.
+Argument parsers are all used in the same general context and such programs have many common needs during the early phase of execution when arguments are parsed and validated -- namely, printing different types of help or error text and sometimes exiting.
 Those behaviors can be implemented haphazardly or robustly and well (for example, exiting with a proper status code, emitting error messages to stderr rather than stdout, or even adding color to error output).
 Even when done well, such utilities need to be reimplemented (or copy-pasted) from script to script, because it is not necessarily worth the trouble to package them as a separate library.

 Optopus is fundamentally an argument parser and will not stray too far from that focus, but it will provide commonly needed functionality related to